robfinch/Qupls/StarkCPU-README.md

 There are roughly ten stages in the pipeline, fetch, extract (parse), decode, rename, queue, issue, execute, deque and writeback.
 The first few stages (up to queue) are in-order stages.
 #### Fetch / Extract Stages
 * The first step for an instruction is instruction fetch.
 At instruction fetch two instruction cache lines are fetched to accomodate instructions spanning cache lines.
 That means up to 32 instructions are fetched, but only five are processed further.
 Five instructions are extracted from the cache lines.
 The fetched instructions are right aligned as a block.
 The fifth instruction is processed only if it is an immediate postfix.
-* If there is a hardware interrupt, a special interrupt instruction overrides the fetched instructions and the PC increment is disabled until the interrupt is recognized.
+* If there is a hardware interrupt, the interrupted instruction is tagged as interrupted by hardwware.
+This tag can be cleared later in the pipeline if interrupts were disabled for that instruction.
 #### Decode Stage
 * After instruction fetch and extract the instructions are decoded.
 #### Rename Stage
 * Target logical registers are assigned names from a name supplier component which can supply up to four names per clock cycle.
 Target name mappings are stored in the RAT.
 Decoded architectural registers are renamed to physical registers and register values are fetched.
 The instruction decodes are placed in the reorder buffer / queued.
-* The ATOM and ACARRY instructions are processed and create masking for interrupts.
+* The ATOM instruction is processed and create masking for interrupts.
 #### Queue Stage
 * The decoded instructions are copied to the reorder buffer in this stage.
 #### Issue Stage